Dorsett Wanchai And Dorsett Mongkok Promise A Fantastic Summer Vacation For Families

 Inside the rooms, families will find a range of kids' amenities , including kid-size slippers and branded shower products.
 For families traveling with babies, the hotels offer complimentary rentals of baby cots, feeding amenities, and bathing and hygiene essentials, ensuring a hassle-free stay.
 To keep kids entertained, Teddy Jasper's Adventure Kit, complete with board games and a music night light, is also available.

-At Dorsett Wanchai, children will be delighted with an in-room piata surprise (for selected bookings) and the Star Wars pinball machine in the hotel lobby.
+At Dorsett Wanchai, children will be delighted with an in-room piñata surprise (for selected bookings) and the Star Wars pinball machine in the hotel lobby.

 Enjoy up to 35% off stays in our spacious family rooms, including Triple Rooms, Family Quad Rooms, and Interconnecting Rooms with our Fantastic 4 Family package .
 Additional benefits include: